Gund Fellow, Assistant Professor, Rubenstein School of Environment and Natural Resources

-Rachelle Gould is part of UVM’s Sustainability and Global Equity Cluster, and is an Assistant Professor in the Environmental Studies program and the Rubenstein School of Environment and Natural Resources.
+Rachelle Gould is an Associate Professor in the Rubenstein School of Environment and Natural Resources.
 Her work addresses two primary topics: the nonmaterial benefits that nature provides to people, and environmental education.
+Issues of equity, justice, and connecting with communities are central to her research.

 Publications